XAITK/xaitk-saliency/docs/api_docs.rst

 confidences as predicted on perturbed images, as well as the masks of the reference image perturbations (as would be output from a ``PerturbImage`` implementation).

-Implementations should use this input to generate a visual saliency heat-map for each input “class” in the input.
+Implementations should use this input to generate a visual saliency heatmap for each input “class” in the input.
 This is both an effort to vectorize the operation for optimal performance, as well as to allow some algorithms to take advantage of differences in classification behavior for other classes to influence heatmap generation.
 For classifiers that generate many class label predictions, it is intended that only a subset of relevant class predictions need be provided here if computational performance is a consideration.

-An immediate candidate implementation for this interface is the RISE algorithm [2] and occlusion-based saliency algorithms [3] that generate saliency heat-maps.
+An immediate candidate implementation for this interface is the RISE algorithm [2] and occlusion-based saliency algorithms [3] that generate saliency heatmaps.

 .. autoclass:: xaitk_saliency.interfaces.gen_classifier_conf_sal.GenerateClassifierConfidenceSaliency
    :members: